 Bettystown for a Seaside Stay

 Should you want to enjoy some sea and sand along with your trip to the racecourse then we recommend looking at Bettystown for your accommodation needs.
 There is far from an abundance of choice here but the seaside village is only a 15-minute drive away from Bellewstown and even features a golf course if that is your kind of thing.
-In Bettystown you will find the Village Hotel and Reddans of Bettystown B&B, both of which are extremely well-rated options offering fairly affordable stays.
+In Bettystown, you will find Reddans of Bettystown B&B, which is extremely well-rated, offering fairly affordable stays.
 There are also a number of other self-catering accommodations in the area.

 About the Racecourse